GoldenGoodness/Telco-Data-Analysis/README.md

 ## Recommendations
 Based on the insights from the dashboard, the below is recommended:

-1. Customer Retention Programs: o	Focus on Month-to-Month contract customers by offering incentives for switching to longer-term contracts. o	Provide loyalty programs or discounts for senior citizens and customers without dependents.
+#### 1. Customer Retention Programs:
+- Focus on Month-to-Month contract customers by offering incentives for switching to longer-term contracts.
+- Provide loyalty programs or discounts for senior citizens and customers without dependents.

-2. Service Quality Improvement: o	Address service issues for Fiber Optic customers through enhanced technical support and competitive pricing. o	Improve customer service and support to reduce churn caused by poor support experiences.
+#### 2. Service Quality Improvement:
+- Address service issues for Fiber Optic customers through enhanced technical support and competitive pricing.
+- Improve customer service and support to reduce churn caused by poor support experiences.

-3. Targeted Retention for High-Value Customers: o	Deploy personalised retention strategies for high value customers with high churn scores.
+#### 3. Targeted Retention for High-Value Customers:
+- Deploy personalised retention strategies for high value customers with high churn scores.
 Benefits such as data upgrades, price reductions, or exclusive offers could decrease their churn scores.

-4. Payment Method Optimisation: o	Encourage churn-prone electronic check users to switch to automated bank transfers or credit card payments by highlighting benefits.
+#### 4. Payment Method Optimisation:
+- Encourage churn-prone electronic check users to switch to automated bank transfers or credit card payments by highlighting benefits.

-5. Competitor Strategy Analysis: o	Conduct competitive benchmarking to address gaps in offers related to download speeds, data limits, and pricing.
+#### 5. Competitor Strategy Analysis:
+- Conduct competitive benchmarking to address gaps in offers related to download speeds, data limits, and pricing.

-#### The following data analysis apporach were used:
-- DAX
-- Power Query editor
-- Calculated columns
-- Quick measures
+## Dashboard
+Below is a snippet of the PowerBI dashboard:
 ![]

+See live dashboard here: